hackupc/guides-page/_includes/sections/schedule.md

-Some important times to be aware of:
+Keep in mind that our time zone is UTC+2 (CEST), so some important times to be aware of are:

 **May 14th, Friday**